Mod-phi convergence I: Normality zones and precise deviations

 For instance, $\lambda^{(2)}=-\frac{1}{2}$, $\lambda^{(3)}=\frac{\kappa^{(3)}}{6}$, $\lambda^{(4)}=\frac{\kappa^{(4)}-3(\kappa^{(3)})^{2}}{24}$, \emph{etc.} The appearance of these coefficients can be guessed by trying to push the previous technique to higher order; in particular, the simple form of $\lambda^{(3)}$ is related to the fact that the only term in $z^{3}$ in the expansion \eqref{eq:push} is $\frac{\kappa^{(3)}}{6}$.
 If for the cumulants $\kappa^{(r)}$'s one has estimates of order $(\alphan)^{1-r/2}(1+O((\alphan)^{-1}))$, then one has the same estimates for the $\lambda^{(r)}$'s, so there exists coefficients $L(r)$ such that

 Take then $T=x_n\,(\alphan)^{\frac{v-1}{v}}$ with $x_n=O(1)$; Lemma 2.3 of \cite{SS91} ensures that

 Thus, the method of cumulants of Rudzkis, Saulis and Statulevi\v{c}ius can be thought of as a particular case (and refinement in this setting) of the notion of mod-$\phi$ convergence.
-However, their works do not provide concrete tools to prove the estimates \eqref{eq:limitcumulant}, and above all the bounds \eqref{eq:superbound}, that are usually the most difficult to obtain.
-In Sections \ref{sec:depgraph}-\ref{sec:central}, we shall present a set of combinatorial tools to prove such bounds in some random discrete models, where the moment generating function is {\em intractable}.
-We will then use extensively the estimates of Proposition \ref{prop:largedeviationscumulants}.
+However, their works do not yield a bound

+but for simple cases, such as sums of i.i.d.~random variables.
+In Section \ref{sec:depgraph}, we show that dependency graphs are an adequate framework to provide such bounds.